Bronkoknorb/PyImageStream/README.md

                         after all clients have disconnected (default: 7)
 ```

+If you have multiple cameras connected, then simply start multiple instances of this server on different ports.

-Additionally, in the file `static/client.js` you can configure the maximum framerate that the client will try to load
+In the file `static/client.js` you can configure the maximum framerate that the client will try to load
 and display (default: 24 frames per second).

 Security